Wholesale

 The math only works if Layer 1 is fully automated.
 At 400 leads a month with 6 follow-up touches each, that's 2,400 phone actions.
 No person or team of people can do that consistently at the speed required.
 A system can.

-Step 1: Automate lead response.
 Move every first callback and follow-up sequence to a system.
-This single change typically increases appointments by 40-70% and frees 15-25 hours a month.
+Research from the Harvard Business Review found that responding within five minutes is 100x more effective than waiting 30 minutes.
+Wholesalers who make this change commonly report significant increases in booked appointments and reclaim 15-25 hours a month.
 Do this before anything else.

 Skipping steps costs money.
 Hiring before automating means your hires are doing work a system should handle.
 Increasing lead volume before automating means more leads die in your CRM.
 The sequence protects your cash and your sanity.